 Back in the day when this Speech Lady had time to make all kinds of therapy activities I had not one, not two, but three winter posts here , here and here.
 Don't worry I'm laughing at myself thinking about a.) how busy I was at work and b.) my days in Austin and the snow.
 Chicago has no pity on me now.

-On the 9th day of posting this Speech Lady gave to me, two apps that she uses all the time!!
+On the tenth day of posting this Speech Lady gave to me, the apps that make her (h)appy!

 Winner – 3rd best educational app of 2011 by AppsForHomeschooling.com